 Cobain: Montage of Heck (2015)

-An authorized documentary on the late musician Kurt Cobain, from his early days in Aberdeen, Washington, to his success and downfall with the grunge band Nirvana.
+The documentary is an authorised film on the late musician Kurt Cobain, tracing his journey from his early days in Aberdeen, Washington, to his success and downfall with the grunge band Nirvana.

 Top Must Gripping Documentaries